Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

-The storage device usually enables a user to store large amounts of data in a relatively small physical space, and makes sharing that information with others easy.
+The storage device typically enables a user to store large amounts of data in a relatively small physical space and makes sharing that information with others easy.
 The device may be capable of holding the data either temporarily or permanently.

 Digital data storage devices have many uses.
-For example, computers usually depend upon information storage to function.
-Storage media can also be used to back up important information (storing digital data can involve durability and reliability issues, so making independent copies of the information is normally a sensible precaution).
+For example, computers usually rely upon information storage to function.
+Storage media can also be used to back up important information (storing digital data can involve durability and reliability issues, so making independent copies of information is normally a sensible precaution).

 Digital data storage media generally fall into one of five categories: magnetic storage devices, optical storage devices, flash memory devices, online/cloud storage, and paper storage.
 I will give one or more examples of each category below.

-- Hard Drive Disk
+- Hard Drive Disks

-- Floppy Disk
+- Floppy Disks

-- Compact Disc (CD)
+- Compact Discs (CDs)

 - DVD and Blu-ray Discs

-- USB Flash Drive
+- USB Flash Drives

-- Secure Digital Card (SD Card)
+- Secure Digital Cards (SD Card)s

 - Cloud Storage

-- Punch Card
+- Punch Cards

 I will go into more details regarding each device below.

-1. Hard Disk Drive
+1. Hard Disk Drives

-2. Floppy Disk
+2. Floppy Disks

 Also know as a diskette, floppy, or FD, the floppy disk is another type of storage medium that uses magnetic storage technology to store information.
-Floppy disks were once a common storage device for computers and lasted from the mid-1970's through to the start of the 21st century.
+Floppy disks were once a common storage device for computers and were very common from the mid-1970s through to the start of the 21st century.

-4. Compact Disc (CD)
+4. Compact Discs (CDs)

-The compact disc, known for short as a CD, is a form of optical storage, a technology which employs lasers and lights to read and write data.
-Initially compact discs were used purely for music audio, but in the late 1980's they began to be also used for computer data storage.
+The compact disc, (or CD for short) is a form of optical storage, a technology that employs lasers and lights to read and write data.
+Initially, compact discs were used purely for music, but in the late 1980s, they began to be used for computer data storage.

 5. DVD and Blu-ray Discs

 A Blu-ray disc, for example, can store 25 GB (gigabytes) of data on a single-layer disc and 50 GB on a dual-layer disc.
 In comparison, a standard CD is the same physical size, but only holds 700 MB (megabytes) of digital data.

-6. USB Flash Drive
+6. USB Flash Drives

-7. Secure Digital Card (SD Card)
+7. Secure Digital Cards (SD Cards)

-The advantages of an SSD over a HDD include a faster read/write speed, noiseless operation, greater reliability, and lower power consumption.
+The advantages of an SSD over an HDD include a faster read/write speed, noiseless operation, greater reliability, and lower power consumption.
 The biggest downside is cost, with an SSD offering lower capacity than an equivalently priced HDD.

 9. Cloud Storage

-Although the idea of a "cloud of computers" may sound abstract to those unfamiliar with this metaphorical concept, in practice it can provide tremendous storage solutions for devices that are connected to the internet.
+Although the idea of a "cloud of computers" may sound rather abstract to those unfamiliar with this metaphorical concept, in practice, it can provide powerful storage solutions for devices that are connected to the internet.

-10. Punch Card
+10. Punch Cards

-Punch cards (or punched cards) were a common method of data storage used in the early computers.
-Basically, they consisted of a paper card with punched or perforated holes that have been created by hand or machine.
-The cards were entered into the computer to enable the storage and accessing of information.
+Punch cards (or punched cards) were a common method of data storage used with early computers.
+Basically, they consisted of a paper card with punched or perforated holes created by hand or machine.
+The cards were entered into computers to enable the storage and accessing of information.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.